Mission

 Harold B. “Hal” Nelson, Special Advisor

 Thank you to the many supporters of the Claremont Lewis Museum of Art.
-Click here for a complete list of 2022 members and friends of the museum.
+Click here to view the Museum’s Supporters page

 Culture and Equity and Inclusion